 The best way to practice rolling again is that you need an opponent.
 However, in your own home gym, you can use a reflex bag or punching bag for exercises, but the bag should be hung high so that you can roll your body.

 Rolling is easy, you just lower your body by bending your knees and moving your hips back in the opponent’s motion.
 When rolling-in, your weight will be on the front foot, and when rolling-out, your weight should be transferred to the back leg.
 That’s it.

-An important thing to consider when practicing boxing is that every move or technique to be performed must be measured correctly, i.e. everything must be considered before doing it.
+An important thing to consider when practicing boxing is that basic boxing punches, moves or technique to be performed must be measured correctly, i.e. everything must be considered before doing it.

 This is to avoid complications or mistakes that could have adverse consequences.
 The boxer needs to be in a relaxed state to consciously apply the technique correctly and for a clear reason.

 One of the common mistakes that many boxers make is getting emotional and getting carried away by the anger of the moment or even by experiences outside of sports; this applies to people who want to decompress during amateur training, but it’s not a good thing in actual combat.

 So, don’t make yourself nervous, always stay relaxed and practice basic boxing punches so that you can knock out your opponent as a professional boxer and get the title.